-Connect a large external drive to your Mac (the larger the better; buy the highest capacity you can afford).
-If it's not formatted for the Mac, open Disk Utility, select the drive in the sidebar, click the Erase tab, select Mac OS Extended '(Case Sensitive, Journaled)', then click the Erase button.
+Get a large external hard drive for Mac (the larger, the better) and connect it to your machine.
+If it's not formatted for the Mac, open Disk Utility and select the drive in the sidebar, click the Erase button, select Mac OS Extended '(Case Sensitive, Journaled)', then click the Erase button.

 2. Decide on directories

 Open System Preferences, click Time Machine, then click Options...
-Click the '+' button adding your internal storage.
-You can include virtualised operating systems here, which create large files that change frequently.
+Next, click the '+' button to add your internal storage.
+You can include virtualized operating systems here, which create large files that change frequently.
 Use the VM's snapshots tool to back these up.

 3. Safety vs Battery life

-If you're using a notebook, decide whether you want to back up on battery or just when using mains power, bearing in mind that you need to balance file security with battery performance.
-Click Save to store your settings and step back to the main Time Machine preference pane.
+If you're using a notebook, decide whether you want to back up when using the battery or when using the main power, keeping in mind that you need to balance file security with battery performance.
+Then, click "Save" to store your settings and step back to the main Time Machine preference pane.

 Get daily insight, inspiration and deals in your inbox

 Get the hottest deals available in your inbox plus news, reviews, opinion, analysis and more from the TechRadar team.